MicrosoftDocs/learn/learn-pr/azure/connect-iot-hololens-azure-digital-twins-unity/includes/6-connect-stream-data.md

    :::image type="content" source="../media/host-name-cs-expanded.png" alt-text="Screenshot of the Device Simulator solution open in Visual Studio.
 The Azure IoT Hub dot cs file is open and iot hub connection string value is added." lightbox="../media/host-name-cs.png":::

-## Configure the device simulator with the authentication keys
+## Configure the device simulator with authentication keys

-Configure the DeviceSimulator with the authentication keys created by the ARM template.
+Configure the **DeviceSimulator** with the authentication keys created by the ARM template.

 1. Open the *AppCredentials.txt* text file that you created in the previous exercise.
 1. In your Visual Studio *DeviceSimulator* solution, open the *PropUpdater.cs* file in the editor.
 Copy and paste the globally unique identifiers (GUIDs) from your text file to the *.cs* file.
 Use the following mappings from the *.cs* variables to the JSON data output in your text file: